sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

                  for i in range(1,int(L.size())+1)]

 This code is much shorter, nice, and more readable.
-However, it depends on certain functions, e.g., ``singular.setring`` having been implemented in the Sage/Singular interface, whereas the code in the previous section used only the barest minimum of that interface.
+However, it depends on certain functions, e.g. ``singular.setring`` having been implemented in the Sage/Singular interface, whereas the code in the previous section used only the barest minimum of that interface.

-Creating a new Pseudo-tty Interface
+Creating a new pseudo-tty interface
 ===================================

-You can create Sage pseudo-tty interfaces that allow Sage to work with almost any command-line program, and which don't require any modification or extensions to that program.
-They are also surprisingly fast and flexible (given how they work!), because all I/O is buffered, and because interaction between Sage and the command line program can be non-blocking (asynchronous); this is because they all derive from the Sage class ``Expect``, which handles the communication between Sage and the external process.
+You can create Sage pseudo-tty interfaces that allow Sage to work with almost any command line program, and which do not require any modification or extensions to that program.
+They are also surprisingly fast and flexible (given how they work!), because all I/O is buffered, and because interaction between Sage and the command line program can be non-blocking (asynchronous).
+A pseudo-tty Sage interface is asynchronous because it derives from the Sage class ``Expect``, which handles the communication between Sage and the external process.

-For example, here is part of the file ``SAGE_ROOT/devel/sage/sage/interfaces/octave.py``, which defines an interface between Sage and Octave, an open-source program for doing numerical computations, among other things.
+For example, here is part of the file ``SAGE_ROOT/devel/sage/sage/interfaces/octave.py``, which defines an interface between Sage and Octave, an open source program for doing numerical computations, among other things.

 ::